1. What is GATE?

 4. What is the structure of the Examination?

-5. Is Physical Calculators allowed in GATE Exam/Online Test?
+7. Is Physical Calculators allowed in the GATE Exam/Online Test?

 No physical calculators will not be allowed in either actual GATE Examination.
 However, a virtual calculator will be provided.

-6. How many times can I attempt GATE?
+8. How many times can I attempt the GATE?

-Number of attempts is not restricted.
-The best of the valid GATE score is accepted which we provide in application form.
+The number of attempts is not restricted.
+The best of the valid GATE score is accepted which we provide in the application form.
 The GATE score is valid for 3 years.

-7. Is there age limit for taking GATE examination?
+9. Is there an age limit for taking the GATE examination?

 There is no age limit.